Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Easiest to Apply: CarPro CQuartz Lite

-Lite gives beginners the longest working time, the clearest flash indicator and the most forgiving behaviour on this list — while still delivering genuine ceramic performance.
+Lite gives beginners the longest working time, the clearest flash indicator and the most forgiving behavior on this list — while still delivering genuine ceramic performance.
 If this is your first coating and you don't want an anxious afternoon chasing high spots, start here, then step up to UK 3.0 or CSL next time.

 Spherical water beads rolling off a freshly ceramic-coated black car roof in the rain